 Deby Mitchell MA MBACP AFT

-I am a qualified and experienced Relationship Psychotherapist.
-I specialise in helping individuals (younger and older adults), couples, families and LGBT working to improve their relationships.
+As a qualified and experienced Relationship Psychotherapist I specialise in working with adult individuals, couples, families, LGBT and young people to help improve relationships.
 I conduct a confidential practice adhering to guidelines governed by the British Association for Counselling & Psychotherapy (BACP).

 If you are struggling with a difficult relationship, or your relationship is impacting on other areas of your life, I can provide a non-judgemental, supportive and safe environment to explore ways of improving relationships in order to enhance your well being.
 The first step would be to contact me so we can set up an initial appointment.
 During this appointment we will discuss what you would like to get out of the sessions.
 If you decide you would like to book a further appointment then we can arrange this on a weekly or fortnightly basis.